-It’s time for the 141st running of the Kentucky Derby, “the most exciting two minutes in sports.”
+It’s time for the 143rd running of the Kentucky Derby, “the most exciting two minutes in sports.”
 It’s the best excuse to dress up, wear a fancy hat and get sloshed that doesn’t require an invitation from the queen.
 Who are you betting on?
-The 3-1 favorite Dortmund?
-American Pharoah?
+One of the favorites?
+Neil Greenberg’s pick?

 What do you mean you aren’t betting?